Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Discussion and Open Problems

-It is easy to see that $K_4$ is a forbidden minor and is known to be the only one~\cite{Belk07,BelkC07}.
-If we choose \emph{reasonable} to be all weight functions, then due to the triangle inequality, the {\sc yes}-instances are exactly the set of trees and the forbidden minor is the triangle.
+It is easy to see that if we require just the triangle inequality, then $K_4$ is a forbidden minor and it is known to be the only one~\cite{Belk07,BelkC07}.
+If we choose \emph{reasonable} to be all weight functions, then due to the triangle inequality, the \textsc{Yes}-instances are exactly the set of trees and the forbidden minor is the triangle.
 In a recent Master Thesis by Muller~\cite{Muller2017} other meanings of \emph{reasonable} are discussed.